microcourses/microcourses.info/README.md

 ### The Goal of MicroCourses

 * 1. To allow friendships and informal mentoring relationships to organically form between newbies and advanced devs.
 This is the primary goal.
-* 2. To teach fun, practical aspects of Ruby on Rails web development in a fun, hands-on, interactive way.
+* 2. To teach practical aspects of Ruby on Rails web development in a hands-on, interactive way.

 ### Not the Goal of MicroCourses

 Initially, MicroCourses don't aim to provide a complete solution to learning the whole Rails stack.
-Textbooks already provide that, and it would be too ambitions for the MicroCoures format (unstructured environment, short course, little preparation and commitment).
-Furthermore, although some aspects might be great to cover in a MicroCourse, others might be better taught through a different format.
+Textbooks already provide that, and it would be too ambitions a goal given the MicroCoures format & restrictions (more info futher down).

 Initially, an event might only offer 5 or 6 MicroCourses, unrealated to each other.
 This may change as we see how MicroCourses work in practice.

 ## Holding a MicroCourse

 At a meetup like RailsCamp, Dev Hub, or Rails Girls, an experienced developer would teach a MicroCourse to a small number (eg. 1 - 4) students.
 Rather than holding a *MicroCourse*, you'd be holding a *MicroCourses Session*.
-So, there could be several different MicroCourses taught at a single event, at the same time.
+People could choose which course they want to take / teach,and there might be several different MicroCourses run at the same time.

 ## Restrictions of the Environment